World Leaders Know How to Deal With Trump

 • Contrary to popular belief, you can use a “no”… by convincing him that no actually means another way to line his pockets.
 The fascinating bit is that Trump respects pushback if you show him self-gains.
 Moon discovered that standing ground on trade deficits became easy — he just mentioned Texas was going to owe Trump something, and then watched the whole “America First” argument collapse like a house of cards.

 • Military pageantry works like catnip.
 Moon practically wrote the book on emotional manipulation here – “Oh, your brave Marines saved my mummy!”
-Next thing you know, he’s high on himself and handing out a Lincoln desk photo op.
+Next thing you know, Trump’s high on himself and handing out a Lincoln desk photo op.
 Textbook stuff, really.

 • The Wharton patronage connection is just… chef’s kiss Having a UPenn graduate on staff to inflate his sense of worth is apparently the diplomatic equivalent of a secret handshake.
 Rather telling about the man’s priorities, wouldn’t you say?